Exposing Paradise, Living Like a Lucian

 Education

 While it is necessary for some children to drop out of school at an early age to help support their families, many visitors have the incorrect perception that the residents of St. Lucia are undereducated.
 In St. Lucia, it is mandatory that all children attend school from the ages of 5 to 15, with a large number of children continuing their studies in university.
-St. Lucia does has one university, but the majority of students opt to leave the island in pursuit of their post-secondary education.
-Students of all ages are required to wear uniforms, including those students attending pre-school.

 Crime and Safety